North vs Davis Elementary: Leander ISD vs Austin ISD at a Similar Price (2025 TEA)

 The Neighborhoods

-North’s zone is suburban Cedar Park with modern commercial amenities and newer infrastructure.
+North’s zone is suburban Leander with modern commercial amenities and newer infrastructure.
 Davis’s zone is established north Austin with mature trees, older homes, and walkable access to retail and dining along the Research Boulevard corridor.
 The vibe is different even though the schools are similar in performance.

 Browse all homes zoned to North Elementary or homes zoned to Davis Elementary.